iAnatoly/tesla-api-experiments/README.md

 - start charging at a desired time with granularity higher than 30 minutes
 - periodically dump vehicle config to track changes

-## Known issues:
-- You may need to rm ~/.tesla_token to force re-login